Ceramic tile cutter: History

-The first tile cutter was designed to facilitate the work and solve the problems that masons had when cutting hydraulic mosaic or encaustic cement tiles (a type of decorative tile with pigmented cement, highly used in 50s, due to the high strength needed because of the high hardness and thickness of these tiles).
+The first tile cutter was designed to facilitate the work and solve the problems that masons had when cutting a mosaic of encaustic tiles (a type of decorative tile with pigment, highly used in 1950s), due to the high strength needed because of the high hardness and thickness of these tiles.

 Over the time the tool evolved, incorporating elements that made it more accurate and productive.
 The first cutter had an iron point to scratch the tiles.
 It was later replaced by the current tungsten carbide scratching wheel.

 Another built-in device introduced in 1960 was the snapping element.
 It allowed users to snap the tiles easily and not with the bench, the cutter handle or hitting the tile with a knee as it was done before.
 This was a revolution in the cutting process of the ceramic world.

 Tile nippers

 Tile nippers are similar to small pairs of pincers, with part of the width of the tool removed so that they can be fit into small holes.
 They can be used to break off small edges of tiles that have been scored or nibble out small chips enlarging holes etc.